Parton distributions need representative sampling: QCD sampling problem and the trio identity

 \subsection{A toy example}

 As a toy example, consider a population of NNLO Higgs boson cross sections ${G\equiv\sigma}_{gg\rightarrow H}$ at the LHC c.m. energy 14 TeV.
-The cross sections are computed with $N_p=900$ error sets of the baseline PDF4LHC21 PDF ensemble \cite{Ball:2022hsh} consisting of 300 MSHT20, 300 NNPDF3.1.1, and 300 CT18$^\prime$ replicas.
+The cross sections are computed with $N_p=900$ error sets of the baseline PDF4LHC21 PDF ensemble \cite{PDF4LHCWorkingGroup:2022cjn} consisting of 300 MSHT20, 300 NNPDF3.1.1, and 300 CT18$^\prime$ replicas, illustrated in the left panel of Fig.~\ref{fig:Rmecha}.
 [The replicas are ordered as in the actual 900-replica baseline ensemble.
 The mean cross section of the CT18$^\prime$ (NNPDF3.1.1) subset is slightly lower (higher) than the population mean.]
 We have $E_p(G)=47.492$ pb and wish to obtain a close estimate by sampling only $N_s=300$ replicas out of 900.

 If we randomly select $N_s=300$ replicas from the whole population, we obtain $\Delta_E = 0 \pm 0.033$ pb, where the 68\% C.L. uncertainty is computed by repeating the random selection 1000 times.
-In this case, $E_s$ and $E_p$ are statistically indistinguishable.
+In this case, $E_s$ and $E_p$ are statistically indistinguishable (see the middle panel of Fig.~\ref{fig:Rmecha}).
 It is known on general grounds that, with the random sampling from the whole distribution, $\Delta_E$ decreases as $1/\sqrt{N_s}$, independently of $N_p$ \cite{MengXL:2018}.

 As an instance of a different sampling, let us select 100 replicas from each of the MSHT, NNPDF, and CT18 subsamples, for a total of $N_s=300$ replicas.
 In this case, we still get $\Delta_E = 0\pm 0.03$ pb, i.e., no deviation.
 Since the PDF4LHC21 baseline set of 900 replicas is constructed by randomly selecting 300 replicas from each of the MSHT20, NNPDF3.1.1, and CT18$^\prime$ 1000-replica samples, we conclude that this PDF4LHC21 non-random combination prescription introduces no appreciable deviation.